Top 10 Enterprise Wide Security Weakness & Issues

 eCommerce, Blog and Website Weaknesses Identified by Janco

-enterprise audits Janco has identified top security flaws in “enterprise” ecommerce sites, web and blog sites.
-They are:
+In the course of conduction enterprise security audits Janco has identified top security flaws in “enterprise” ecommerce sites, web and blog sites.

 - Using only single level verification for access to sensitive data - Password authentication is more easily cracked than cryptographic key-based authentication.
 The purpose of a password is to make it easier to remember the login credentials needed to access a secure resource, however biometric or key-based authentication is a stronger authentication method which make credential more difficult to crack.